ivanceras/diwata/README.md

 The client side is the part of the app which the user interacts.
 Due to the complexity of the system we need a high static typing compiler that

-## Curtain rewrite
-* Both curtain and rustorm is being rewritten to reduce code bloat at the same time employ ergonomic rust code that has been learned
-* Initial implementation of curtain and rustorm served as prototypes

 ## Overall design infastructure